wheresalice/covid-passport-decoder/README.md

 ## What am I seeing?

-I don't know.
+The data format is documented in https://ec.europa.eu/health/sites/default/files/ehealth/docs/covid-certificate_json_specification_en.pdf

-Clearly there's first and last name, and date of birth.
-Some of the other fields are less clear
+but tl;dr it contains sensitive personal data including your name, date of birth, and vaccines received

 ## Can I generate my own?

 Yes and no.

-You can generate your own, but it won't be signed by the right authority so it should fail.
+You can generate your own, but it won't be signed by the right authority so it should fail when scanned